tomislavmedak/tomislavmedak.github.io/en/index.md

 .. title: Welcome to my website!
 .. author: Tomislav Medak
 .. date: 2018-02-05 19:52:05 UTC
-.. description: personal website of Tomislav Medak
+.. description: This is Tomislav Medak's website.
+Here you'll find his writing, artistic work, biography and contact.
 -->

 I'm a PhD researcher at the Coventry Unversity's [Centre for Postdigital Cultures](http://www.coventry.ac.uk/research/areas-of-research/postdigital-cultures/), part of the theory and publishing team of [Multimedia Institute/MAMA](http://www.mi2.hr/en/), amateur librarian for the [Memory of the World/Public library](https://memoryoftheworld.org/) project and member of the performative collective [BADco](http://badco.hr/).
 My work is primarily driven by the activities of those collective endeavors.